morse-simulator/morse/doc/morse/what_new.rst

   (``rotate_joints`` and ``translate_joints``) that let the user set the rotations/translations of only a subset of the armature's joints by providing a custom mapping ``{joint name: value}``.
+- The :doc:`user/actuators/rotorcraft_attitude` has been extended to be able to control the rotorcraft in yaw rate or in absolute yaw (using the ``YawRateControl`` property).
+- Introduce the :doc:`user/actuators/drag` "actuator" which allows to simulate the drag (air resistance) force opposite to the move of the robot.
+It allows more realistic simulation (if desired).
+- Introduce the :doc:`user/actuators/external_force` actuator which allows to apply external force (typically force from the environment such as wind) to a robot.
+It has the same interface than :doc:`user/actuators/force_torque`, but apply force in the global frame.

 Sensors